Countly/countly-sdk-documentation/java/next.md

 <pre><code class="java">Countly.instance().deviceId().getID(); // CLY_1930183b-77b7-48ce-882a-87a14056c73e</code></pre>
 <h1 id="h_01HFPBH065MSZER3S0X3J15Y3E">User Location</h1>
 <p>
-  User location can be tracked while integrating this SDK into your application.
-  This information can be used to know your app users better or to send them tailored push notifications based on their coordinates.
-There are four fields that may be provided:
+  The Countly Java SDK can track the user's location.
+This information can be used to know your app users better, to send them tailored feedback widgets based on their coordinates, or to create cohorts based on their location.
+Four fields may be provided:
 </p>
 <ul>
   <li>